hypo69/hypo/docs/gemini/set 0/en/consultant/src/endpoints/kazarinov/instructions/system_instruction_mexiron.md

     except (TypeError, ValueError) as e:
         logger.error(f"Error processing computer build: {e}")
-        return None  # Or raise the exception, depending on your error handling strategy
+        return None  # Or raise the exception, depending on your error handling Startegy

     # ... (rest of your function) ...
 ```